lets-code-vinay/io7-batch/Assignements/20250502 js assignment till loop/assignment.md

 ### Description:

-Write a function to enter your favorite avenger and concatenate it with a string.
+Write a function to enter your favorite avenger name and concatenate it with a string.

 ### Formula: